egregoire23/UnsupervisedWithR/Recommender Systems on Movie Reviews.md

     ## 1  UBCF 1.1965 1.4315 0.9371
     ## 2  IBCF 1.4016 1.9644 1.0077

-Based on this error table, the models performed similarly with regards to its error results.
+Based on this error table, the models performed similarly with regard to their error results.
 However, the user-based recommender system overall has better results in terms of error.
 This may be the reason for the big differences in recommendations for the users.
 It is possible that the user-based recommender chose movies to recommend that were better suited